bflaven/BlogArticlesExamples/fake_news_nlp_detection/README.md

-# Fake News Detection in Python using Natural language processing - Can applied computing help a journalist in automatic fact-checking ?
+# Fake News Detection in Python using Natural language processing - Can applied computing help a journalist in automatic fact-checking?

 ## Explanations